Courses - Faculty of Education And Social Work

 Students will apply appropriate research methods and specialised knowledge in an independent investigation into a problem of practice in the second language school classroom.
 In an authentic setting, students will carry out the investigation and consider critically issues associated with the methods applied, including ethical concerns.

-Students engage in advanced study of theory and research related to optimising Reading Recovery's effectiveness.
-A critical understanding of Literacy Processing theory and Reading Recovery principles and practices is integral to support teachers in effectively working with children having difficulty with literacy learning.
+Students engage in advanced study of theory and research related to optimising Literacy Intervention effectiveness.
+A critical understanding of Literacy Processing theory and Literacy Intervention principles and practices is integral to support teachers in effectively working with children having difficulty with literacy learning.
 A practicum component involving daily teaching of four six-year-old children forming case studies for analysis is required.

 To complete this course students must enrol in EDCURRIC 709 A and B

 Critical analysis of issues and research related to the design and implementation of an effective early literacy intervention in an education system is central to this course.
-Particular emphasis is on facilitating the professional development and learning of Reading Recovery teachers.
-Students observe and work with teachers at Reading Recovery centres during the year-long Reading Recovery teacher training.
+Emphasis is on facilitating the professional development and learning of Early Literacy Intervention teachers.
+Students observe and work with teachers and facilitators at professional learning centres.

 To complete this course students must enrol in EDCURRIC 712 A and B